-Despite this progress, geolocator studies still need to be carefully planned (in terms of field time, research questions, sample size etc.) to improve the recapture rate of birds from one season to the next.
+Despite this progress, geolocator studies still need to be carefully planned (in terms of field time, research questions, sample size etc.) to improve the recapture rate of birds.
 In this study, we present an example of one geolocator study carried out on two Afro-tropical migrants in Kenya.
 This study will demonstrate how pre-deployment analysis using an existing ringing database can help optimize the deployment of geolocators.
 We focus on two questions in particular: (1) how many birds can we expect to capture during a full season for a given ringing schedule and (2) how can we maximize bird recapture by equipping specific classes of birds (e.g. sex, age) during specific periods of the year?

 Materials and methods